suiji/Arborist/README.md

 - New option 'oob' constrains prediction to the out-of-bag set, essential for variable importance testing.
 - Improved memory footprint.

-Correctness errors are addressed as received.
+Correctness and runtime errors are addressed as received.
+With reproducible test cases, repairs are typically uploaded to GitHub within several days.

-Feature requests addressed on a case-by-case basis.
+Feature requests are addressed on a case-by-case basis.